citoverse/cito/cran-comments.md

 # Version 1.0.2
+## cito submission 2 2023/29/9
+This is a major update where several features such as bootstrapping for uncertainties and additional xAI methods (average conditional effects) have been added.
+Also, several bugs have been fixed, documentation has been improved, and 3 vignettes were added.

+We would also like to announce a change of maintainer: Maximilian Pichler, co-author of cito, will take over the position of maintainer.

+Old maintainer:
+Christian Amesöder, Christian.Amesoeder@informatik.uni-regensburg.de

+New Maintainer:
+Maximilian Pichler, maximilian.pichler@biologie.uni-regensburg.de

+In the first submission we had problems passing the rcmdcheck.
+We changed the vignettes back to .rmd files.

+Best,
+Maximilian Pichler

+### Successfull R CMD checks under

+Locally: MacOS Monterey 13.4.1 (R aarch64-apple-darwin20)

+Github actions:
+* macOS-latest (release)
+* Ubuntu 20.04 R-release, and R-development
+* Windows-latest R-release

+Win-builder
+* R-release, R-development, and R-oldrelease

+# Version 1.0.2
 ## cito submission 1 2023/22/9
 This is a major update where several features such as bootstrapping for uncertainties and additional xAI methods (average conditional effects) have been added.
 Also, several bugs have been fixed, documentation has been improved,